OfficeDev/office-scripts-docs/docs/resources/samples/excel-samples.md

 ---
-title: 'Basic scripts for Office Scripts in Excel on the web'
+title: Basic scripts for Office Scripts in Excel on the web
-description: 'A collection of code samples to use with Office Scripts in Excel on the web.' ms.date: 06/29/2021 ms.localizationpriority: medium
+description: A collection of code samples to use with Office Scripts in Excel on the web. ms.date: 06/29/2021 ms.localizationpriority: medium
 ---